dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

     **Note**: To find the `PATH_TO_LIB`, select the file `libIntuneMAM.a` and choose "Get Info" from the "File" menu.
 Copy and paste the "Where" information (the path) from the "General" section of the "Info" window.

-5. If your mobile app defines a main Nib or Storyboard in its `Info.plist`, remove the Main Storyboard or Main Nib file fields.
-Add the Storyboard or Nib values you removed previously under a new dictionary named `IntuneMAMSettings` with the following key names, as applicable:
+5. If your mobile app defines a main Nib or Storyboard in its Info.plist, remove the Main Storyboard or Main Nib file fields.
+Add the Storyboard or Nib values you removed previously under a new dictionary named IntuneMAMSettings with the following key names, as applicable:
     * `MainStoryboardFile`
     * `MainStoryboardFile~ipad`
     * `MainNibFile`
     * `MainNibFile~ipad `

-   **Note**: If your mobile app doesn’t define a main Nib or Storyboard in its `Info.plist`, these settings are **not required**.
+   **Note**: If your mobile app doesn’t define a main Nib or Storyboard in its Info.plist, these settings are **not required**.

-    **Note**: You can view the `Info.plist` in raw format (in order to see the key names) by right-clicking anywhere in the document body and changing the view type to “Show Raw Keys/Values.”
+    **Note**: You can view the Info.plist in raw format (in order to see the key names) by right-clicking anywhere in the document body and changing the view type to “Show Raw Keys/Values.”

 6. Enable keychain sharing (if not already enabled) by clicking "Capabilities" in each project target and enabling the "Keychain Sharing" switch.
 Keychain sharing is required to proceed to the next step.